<- paste0(wd, "mwstr_v13/")

 1.2 Accessing the data

 The examples in this manual access the database through the program R (R Core Team 2023) using the SQLite driver through the RSQLite package (Müller et al. 2022) to connect to the geopackage files, and the terra package (Hijmans 2023) to read the raster tif files.
 All database files should be downloaded to a single directory to permit connection to the data.
-Acessing the point, line and polygon tables through a postgreSQL database is substantially faster: see Appendix C for instructions for building a local version of a PostgreSQL database from the gpkg data.
+Accessing the point, line and polygon tables through a postgreSQL database is substantially faster: see Appendix C for instructions for building a local version of a PostgreSQL database from the gpkg data.

-Rather than load the entire contents of the files, we create an SQLite database connection to each gpkg file.
+Rather than load the entire contents of the files, we create a connection to each gpkg file.
 The terra package takes a similar approach in opening connections to tif files.
+In the following examples, the gpkg and tif files of the database are in a subfolder of the working directory wd

-# Spatial tables
+# Spatial tables (subcs as an example)

-subcs <- sf::st_read(db_m, "subcs")
+<- sf::st_read(db_m, "subcs")

-# Non-spatial tables
+subcs # Non-spatial tables (stream_names as an example)

-stream_names <- DBI::dbReadTable(db_m, "stream_names")
+<- DBI::dbReadTable(db_m, "stream_names") stream_names

-Small subsets and combinations of data with SQL queries, e.g., to select just site and nextds fields of the subcs table, which can be used to rapidly calculate network relationships.
-By not selecting the geom field this result becomes a non-spatial table, thus:
+fields of the subcs table, which can be used to rapidly calculate network relationships.
+By not selecting the geom

-subcs <- DBI::dbGetQuery(db_m,"SELECT site, nextds FROM subcs;")
+<- DBI::dbGetQuery(db_m,"SELECT site, nextds FROM subcs;") subcs

 # find terminal reach of Gardiners Creek catchment

-term_reach <- DBI::dbGetQuery(db_m,
+<- DBI::dbGetQuery(db_m,

-"SELECT termreach FROM stream_names WHERE strcode = 'GRD';")
+term_reach "SELECT termreach FROM stream_names WHERE strcode = 'GRD';")

 # use all_us function (see Chapter 3) to return all upstream sites

-all_sites <- all_us(term_reach, mwstr_connection =db_m)
+<- all_us(term_reach, mwstr_connection = db_m)

-# Use the paste (and paste0) functions to build an SQL query
+all_sites # Use the paste (and paste0) functions to build an SQL query

-all_sites_sql <- paste0("SELECT geom FROM streams WHERE site IN (",
+<- paste0("SELECT geom FROM streams WHERE site IN (",

-paste(all_sites, collapse = ", "), ");")
+all_sites_sql paste(all_sites, collapse = ", "), ");")

 # (return all_sites_sql to inspect the resulting query)

-grd <- sf::st_read(db_m, query = all_sites_sql)
+<- sf::st_read(db_m, query = all_sites_sql)

-par(mar = c(0,0,0,0))
+grd par(mar = c(0,0,0,0))

 plot(grd)